wchance/playbook-ltc/README.md

 The role [provision-matic-node](./roles/provision-matic-node) is the one responsible for provisioning/configuring Polygoin Nodes.
 This role has been tested in Ubuntu LTS-18 and LTS-20.

+:pushpin: Before running the playbooks.yml, make sure to update the `ansible_user` variable in the [inventory](./inventory/all.yml)

 - Installing Dependency
 ```
 ansible-playbook playbooks.yml -i inventory/all.yml -l <host-name> --tags "install-dependency-matic" --private-key <path-to-key> -kK -vvv